 Ultimately, you want to find a balance in your enemies: make sure that all your abilities get the right screen-time amount and feel useful (especially if players invest skill points in them), secure that none of them is too efficient (and potentially become a dominant strategy) while still allowing plenty of other players abilities to be efficient against each enemy

-This last point is very important: it is about player’s agency, letting him express himself through the gameplay.
-Making an ability the enemy only weakness can feel restrictive and guided.
+This last point is very important: it is about the player’s agency, letting him express himself through the gameplay.
+Making an ability the enemy’s only weakness can feel restrictive and guided.
 It may be what you want to achieve, but if not, try to avoid that scenario.

 If, instead of dominant strategies, you create “more efficient strategies”, you will make your players figuring it feel smart while letting all of them approach this challenge the way they prefer.